Florence Senior Community Center

-As you can see from our “Program Participation at the Florence Senior Center” chart above, we have extensive community involvement.
+As you can see from our program participation chart above, we have extensive community involvement.
 All our programs are open to the public.
 The Congregate Meals and the Meals-On-Wheels programs are part of our community outreach.
 The discount meals provide a place where any senior can receive a hot meal at a very low price while eating in the company of 50 to 70 other people.
-This simple activity wards off depression, loneliness and isolation that is often experienced by seniors.
 The nutritious meals, prepared by UAACOG, improves the health and sense of well-being that would otherwise be lost by those who live alone and often don’t bother to prepare well balanced meals just for themselves.

 Other health related activities is our free Blood Pressure Clinic and various educational classes on how to deal with diabetes and other diseases.

 Music is a central part of the activities at the Center.
-We provide several opportunities every week for people of all ages to sing, play and dance; Karaoke, Friday Night Jam Sessions, Dance Lessons, Dine & Dance.
+We provide several opportunities every week for people of all ages to sing, play and dance; Karaoke, and Friday Night Jam Sessions.
 This allows seniors to bring family and friends to participate fully in activities that are uplifting to everyone.

 For creativity, we have a Flying Fingers Stitchery Club, which the ladies like.
-Texas Hold’em days (played with chips, not money) really appeal to the men.
+Texas Hold’em nights (played with chips, not money) really appeal to the men.